 - Trustees, employers and providers on a variety of issues relating to new and existing DC arrangements, including automatic enrolment, tax allowances, and flexible options for taking DC and cash-balance benefits.

-Daniel is ranked highly in Chambers UK, which describes him as "a pleasure to deal with, pragmatic but technically excellent and solutions-focused" with a "sharp intellect" and "commended for his personable approach and client focus".
-Legal 500 reports that he is a "delight to work with" and highlights his "ability to guide the trustee through complex issues".
+Daniel is ranked highly in Chambers UK, which describes him as "a very responsive, commercial and smart lawyer who is a great strategic adviser" with a "sharp intellect".
+He is also ranked as a Leading Individual in Legal 500, which reports that he is a "personable and highly strategic" and highlights his "ability to guide the trustee through complex issues".

 Daniel regularly speaks at seminars and courses for trustees and employers, as well as for lawyers and other pensions professionals.
-He participates in a number of industry groups, including serving as vice-chair of the Society of Pension Professionals' Legislation Committee.
+He participates in a number of industry groups, including serving as chair of the Society of Pension Professionals' Legislation Committee and as a Committee member of the GMP Equalisation Industry Group (set up by Government and the Pensions Regulator and chaired by PASA).

 Away from pensions, Daniel was for a several years Travers Smith’s partner for Corporate Social Responsibility, leading the firm’s charitable, community engagement and legal pro bono initiatives.
 He is a trustee of several charities and is involved with a number of development projects in his local community.
-He has a particular interest in education and youth work, having served as a school governor for over 10 years, and actively supports a number of related projects, including a young persons' homelessness charity in London and an education and social development project for children affected by AIDS/HIV in Southern Africa, as well as being a trustee of Just Like Us (an LGBT+ charity for young people).
+He has a particular interest in education and youth work, having served as a school governor for over 10 years, and actively supports a number of related projects, including sitting on the board of Young Person's Homelessness charity City YMCA London and an education and social development project for children affected by AIDS/HIV in Southern Africa, as well as being a trustee of Just Like Us (an LGBT+ charity for young people).
+He also helped found Refugees at Home – a national charity providing free accommodation for refugees and asylum seekers - and sits on its board.

-He is also one of the firm’s lead partners for diversity and inclusion, sitting on our Diversity and Inclusion Board and chairing our LGBT+ group.
+Daniel is also one of the firm’s lead partners for diversity and inclusion, sitting on our Diversity and Inclusion Board and chairing our LGBT+ group.
 Daniel is a founding member of the National LGBT Solicitors Committee at The Law Society of England and Wales and recently launched a mentoring programme for LGBT+ university students from across the country in partnership with Just Like Us.
-He has been named by the Financial Times and OUTstanding as one of the leading 100 LGBT Executives worldwide including ranking 13th out of 100 in this year's list and he was also named as a 'Top 10 LGBT+ Inspirational Leader' in the British LGBT Awards 2017.
+He has been named by the Financial Times and OUTstanding as one of the leading 100 LGBT Executives worldwide for the last three years in a row, including ranking 15th out of 100 in this year's list, and he was also named as a 'Top 10 LGBT+ Inspirational Leader' in the British LGBT Awards 2017 and recognised by the ‘Pink News Awards’ as one of their Leading Corporate Role Models for 2018.